 Resuming Normal Routines

 As long as your hygienist gives you the green light, you’ll be able to resume your usual oral hygiene the same day of your appointment.
-Your gums may be tender, but brushing and flossing your teeth after scaling and root planning procedures is essential to maintaining a plaque-free mouth while your gums are healing.
+Your gums may be tender, but brushing and flossing your teeth after scaling and root planing procedures is essential to maintaining a plaque-free mouth while your gums are healing.
 Once the local anesthetic wears off you may eat solid food, but should still stick to warm, soft food for as long as your soreness persists.

 Deep cleanings, scaling and root planing are often necessary to treat periodontal disease.
 At Periodontal Health Center, we always put your comfort and experience first and will be sure to thoroughly explain the procedure and care instructions to our patients.
 Click here to request an appointment.